steconcode/rustlings/README.md

+# rustlings 🦀🍴

+Below is the original README text.
+This repository is forked from the original rust-lang/rustlings repo and was used to complete the basics of getting to know rust.
+Updated portions of the codebase are under exercises.

+---

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!